 Anti-profiteering in action

-non-compliant.
+Following the 23rd Meeting of the GST Council, the Central Board of Excise & Customs (CBEC) has issued a press release highlighting its intention to crack down on businesses that do not comply with anti-profiteering provisions.
+The DGS is reported to have issued notices to FMCG giants, restaurant chains, manufacturers and traders across the country, for being prima facie non-compliant.
 As part of its investigations, the DGS can rely on the company’s balance sheet, profit and loss account, returns, price list, invoices and purchases, or require parties to produce other information and evidence.
 The rules grant significant powers to the NAA and authorities working under it.

 Practical and implementation issues

 While the anti-profiteering provisions have been notified, detailed guidelines are expected.
 It is unclear whether the calculations will be on the “net profit margin” method as implemented in Malaysia, or the “dollar margin” method adopted in Australia.
 It is reported that implementation of anti-profiteering measures in Malaysia led to widespread litigation, while Australia’s experience has been encouraging, as sufficient lead time was given for educating stakeholders.